NeptuneBio/NAIAD/README.md

-# NAIAD

-NAIAD is a tool developed by Neptune Bio for modeling and predicting phenotypic outcomes of combinatorial genetic perturbations.
-We use an active learning framework that efficiently discovers optimal gene pairs that induced desired cellular phenotypes, leveraging knowledge from single-gene perturbation effects and learned gene embeddings.
-Evaluated on four CRISPR combinatorial perturbation datasets totaling over 350,000 genetic interactions, NAIAD, trained on a small dataset, outperforms existing models by up to 40% relative to the second-best.

-Installation:
+# NAIAD: Active learning for efficient discovery of optimal gene combinations in the combinatorial perturbation space

+ NAIAD is a novel active learning framework from Neptune Bio designed to model phenotypic outcomes of combinatorial genetic perturbations and guide experimental design.
+It focuses on two key goals:
+ 1. **Small sample learning**
+   Achieve high prediction performance with limited initial experimental data.

+ 2. **Efficient recommendation system for experiments**
+   Recommend gene pairs that maximize information gain, accelerating convergence with fewer AI + experimental iterations.

+By optimizing experimental resources, NAIAD reduces the need for exhaustive testing and efficiently identifies gene combinations that drive desired cellular phenotypes.

+### Installation
 - Set up a development environment with python>=3.8
 - Clone GitHub repo locally and install NAIAD with `pip install -e .`